uma-universal-money-address/uma-auth-cli/README.md

 ### Publishing client app info

-You can publish a client app info (both kind 0 and 13195) using the CLI.
+You can publish a client app info (kind 13195 and optionally kind 0) using the CLI.
 The CLI can publish these events in interactive prompt mode:

 ```bash
 $ uma-auth-cli publish \